Elizabeth Richeza of Poland: Relationship with Henry of Lipá and conflicts with John of Luxembourg

 In 1310 John of Luxembourg became the new King of Bohemia, thanks to his marriage to Elizabeth of Bohemia, daughter of King Wenceslaus II and his first wife.
 John's rule faced substantial opposition from Bohemian nobles, who decided to support Elizabeth Richeza.
 One of the main reasons for Elizabeth Richeza's opposition was her wounded pride, for now she was degraded in status because of the new Queen consort, her own stepdaughter.
 The second important leader of the anti-Luxembourg faction was the powerful nobleman Jindřich of Lipá (Henry of Lipá), who was the Moravian Hetman and Governor of the Bohemian Kingdom in the absence of the King.

-Soon a romantic relationship developed between Elizabeth Richeza and Henry of Lipá, which, for political reasons, never led to marriage.
-(This was not only due to the difference in their status, but also because a marriage with the Dowager Queen would give Henry of Lipá claims to the throne.)
+Soon a romantic relationship developed between Elizabeth Richeza and Henry of Lipá, which never led to marriage as Henry already had a wife.
 In order to weaken the position of the powerful nobility, in 1315, King John deprived Henry of all his offices and imprisoned him.
 However, the position and popularity of the Dowager Queen was so strong in Bohemia that John, fearing a civil war, released him in April 1316.